 An Ohio Lease or Rental Application is a form used by Ohio landlords to screen and vet potential tenants to determine whether they are reliable and able pay rent in a timely manner.

-Of the 3,059 discrimination cases handed by the Ohio Civil Rights Commission in 2016, approximately 14% were housing cases.
+Of the 3,059 discrimination cases handled by the Ohio Civil Rights Commission in 2016, approximately 14% were housing cases.

-The Ohio Attorney general lays out a recommendations for Ohio landlords when screening tenants:
+The Ohio Attorney general lays out recommendations for Ohio landlords when screening tenants: